lemonmade/react-stylish/docs/connect.md

 ## `variationMapping`

-As noted in the explanation of [creating variations](), variation styles are automatically added when a matching `props` or `state` value is found in the component.
+As noted in the explanation of [creating variations][create-variation-url], variation styles are automatically added when a matching `props` or `state` value is found in the component.
 You may find that you want to have a variation name that does not match any `props` or `state` value, but may be computed from them.

 The `variationMapping` argument lets you specify a function.
 This function must return an object whose keys are the names of your variations and the values are the values to use in checking whether a variation should be applied or not.
 This object will be the first step in checking what a variation's value is; if no variation is found in the mapping, Stylish will fall back to the `state` value, then the `props` value.